zonca/zonca.github.io-source/content/2017-08-11-jupyterhub-globus-comet-singularity.md

 ## Improvements

-To keep the setup simple, all users are running on the home folder of the Gateway user, for a real deployment, it is possible to create a subfolder for each user beforehand and then use singularity to mount that as the home folder.
+To keep the setup simple, all users are running on the home folder of the Gateway user, for a real deployment, it is possible to create a subfolder for each user beforehand and then use Singularity to mount that as the home folder.